Richard Peek: Biography

 Peek was on the organising committee and attended the 1840 World's Anti-slavery convention in London and he was included in the painting which is now in the National Portrait Gallery in London.

 The second international Anti-Slavery convention was in 1843 when Peek was a vice-president of the convention with other notables including John Cropper who had also had a business in Liverpool.
 Peek took the chair of the convention when Samuel Gurney had to leave.

 Peek was reported as being an instigator of The Patriot magazine which did much for forwarding abolitionism in Britain.

 One of his gifts was a contribution towards a chapel at Dodbrooke in Kingsbridge, which was to be used by the Bible Christians; in addition, he supplied weekly free medical attention in his home village as well as funding a news and reading room in 1839.

 After he retired back to Loddiswell he became a magistrate known for his philanthropy.
-He gave land for a local school in 1841 and later gave land to fund its upkeep The British School was founded in 1853.
-Early records show that the fees of many early students were met by the school, moreover Richard Peek would open his home once a year to give tea to the local Sunday schools.
+He gave land for a local school in 1841 and later gave land to fund its upkeep.
+The British School was founded in 1853.
+Early records show that the fees of many early students were met by the school.
 This building is still the local primary school.

 Peek died 7 March 1867, without issue, in Kingsbridge and an alabaster pulpit was paid for in his memory and erected at his local church.
 He was buried in the catacombs under Hazelwood.

-Members of Peek's family lived at Hazelwood near the River Avon and they have served as High Sheriff of Devon in 1912 and 1980.

-Current surviving descendants include Sir Richard who still lives in Devon, and his three sons Timothy, Michael, and Matthew Peek.